PyConPL/pyladies-workshop/flask-tutorial/0009_exercises.rst

 =========

-1) Create route "/about" which points to about.html template.
+1) Create route (a new function in ``flaskr.py``) "/about" which points to about.html template (there is no need to connect to database here)
    Create basic HTML with description about yourself!
 Make sure that about extends ``layout.html``.